aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 !!!
 Note

     This plugin is no longer used by `eos_designs`.
 It is still being used by `eos_validate_state`.
-    The plugin will be deprecated in a future version of this collection and later removed.
+    This plugin may be deprecated in a future version of this collection and later removed.

 The `arista.avd.yaml_templates_to_facts` module is an Ansible Action Plugin providing the following capabilities: